dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 However, from a didactic standpoint, attributes could be explained as describing the allowed and disallowed operations  of a function.
 A function call in and of itself is in accordance with any attribute.
-Regularly, the called function's operations are the responsibility of the caller.
+Normally, the called function's operations are the responsibility of the caller.
-In the case of `const` eFP/D parameters, it intuitively makes sense that the parameters' operations may not the responsibility of the functional, but of the context binding the arguments to the parameters.
+In the case of `const` eFP/D parameters, it intuitively makes sense that the parameters' operations do not have to be the responsibility of the functional, but of the context binding the arguments to the parameters.
-In a way, making the functional responsible for `const` eFP/D parameters' operations is unfair.
+In a way, making the functional responsible for `const` eFP/D parameters' operations is unfair because the functional has no control whatsoever over the called parameter.

 The example of a `pure` and therefore thread-safe functional called from an impure context is being addressed in the [Rationale](#rationale) section.